 Contrary to popular belief, it’s actually NOT your job to get your kid to eat.
 It IS your job to provide nutritious meals and snacks everyday, at times and in places that you choose.
 But when it comes to if and how much your kid eats?
 That’s 100% up to them.
 Establishing these feeding roles early takes the pressure off of everyone.

-As mentioned above, kids are born intuitive eaters – they will finish eating when they’re full and (most of the time) they will eat when they are hungry.
-When given a set meal and snack structure and schedule (which I talk more about below) where food is offered in a pressure-free way, kids will either eat the food provided (or not), and learn to eat in amounts that are right for their bodies.
+When kids are given a set meal and snack structure and schedule, where a variety of foods are offered in a pressure-free way, they will either eat the food provided (or not), and learn to eat in amounts that are right for their bodies.
 This is called “self-regulation”.
 If, as parents, we’re always trying to control if and how much our kids eat (we ALL do this), our kids will learn NOT to trust their bodies, and instead to trust external cues more often (like us saying “have two more bites!”).

-I know… sometimes when we feel defeated and worried (and even desperate), we turn to these strategies in hopes that our kids will eat (eat anything!), but unfortunately, it further perpetuates picky eating tendencies, mealtimes battles and unhealthy eating habits (and we definitely don’t need that added stress right now!).
+I know… sometimes when we feel defeated and worried (and even desperate), we turn to these strategies in hopes that our kids will eat (eat anything!), but unfortunately, it further perpetuates picky eating tendencies, mealtimes battles and unhealthy eating habits.

 B: Bond with your child at mealtime, instead of pressuring them to eat